-PROGRAM DESCRIPTION: Pretrial Services provides the Judiciary with verified information to assist them in making informed decisions on bond at the defendant's first court appearance.
-Pretrial Services facilitates the release of persons arrested, minimizes failures to appear in court and the potential danger to the community.
-Pretrial Services assists in managing the jail population by reducing incarcerations.
+PROGRAM DESCRIPTION: Pretrial Services provides the Judiciary with critical and timely information to assist them in making informed decisions on bond at the defendant's first court appearance.
+By providing this information, Pretrial Services facilitates the release of persons arrested, minimizes failures to appear in court and the potential danger to the community.
+Pretrial Services assists in managing the jail population by reducing incarcerations that could result in jail overcrowding and the need for a jail expansion.